svgdotjs/svg.js/README.md

 __`returns`: `itself`__

 ## Line
-Create a line for point A to point B:
+Create a line from point A to point B:

 ```javascript
 var line = draw.line(0, 0, 100, 150).stroke({ width: 1 })